kentdomaoal/jupiter-toys-robot-framework/README.md

 # jupiter-toys-robot-framework
 Sample Test automation using Robot Framework

+Uses BDD format in Test Cases

+    *** Test Cases ***
+    Navigating to a Page
+      Given a user opens an application
+      When user navigates to a page
+      Then page should load properly

 HTML Report is auto-generated or you can generate it via Allure-report.

 ## How to run in local machine